mehdighelich1379/insurAI/README.md

 👉 **This limitation is due to the dataset itself, not the modeling process.**
 The value of this project lies in showing a **structured ML workflow** (EDA → Feature Engineering → Modeling → Evaluation) and demonstrating how to critically assess data quality before over-optimizing models.

----

-## ❤️ Acknowledgment
-This project is developed as a hands-on exercise in **data science and machine learning**.
-I hope it can also serve as inspiration for others! 🌟